 Beam pattern is just as important as how much output a light has – there’s no point having an 8,000-lumen monster if all of its power is projected into one spot.

-It also means you’re able to see around turns, as the peripheries of the beam will cast light to the exits of corners.
+It also means you’re able to see around turns, because the peripheries of the beam will cast light to the exits of corners.
 Being able to see where you’re going, not where your light is pointing, is a crucial component of successful night riding.

 3. Mounting options